Annabel Healy MA, MBACP

 I have previously worked in schools as a school counsellor and spent two years working in New Zealand as an outdoor instructor.
-I now work at South Lakeland Mind both as a volunteer counsellor and as the Outdoor Therapy Service Coordinator.
-I am also a Family Outreach Practitioner for Barnardo's.
+I previously worked at South Lakeland Mind both as a volunteer counsellor and as the Outdoor Therapy Volunteer pioneer.
+I am now working within a CAMHS teir 2 counselling service for Barnardo's.

 Areas of counselling I deal with

 - Attachment disorder

 - Bipolar disorder/Manic depression

 - Emotional abuse